Joanna C. Hendon

 - Sales managers of AbbVie (formerly Abbott Laboratories) in U.S. Attorney’s Office investigation of alleged off-label marketing of Depakote;

-- Medical devices company in connection with disclosure to OFAC of unlicensed shipments of goods to Iran;
+- Medical devices company in connection with disclosure to OFAC of unlicensed shipments of goods to Iran; and

 - Expert appraisal firm retained by hedge fund in connection with SEC settlement concerning the valuation of illiquid securities.